rust-lang/reference/src/expressions.md

 * `e` is a function pointer type and `U` is an integer; *fptr-addr-cast*
     * Same concerns as with pointer to address casts

-TODO: Explain every last one of these...
+TODO: Explain the semantics of these.

 ### Assignment expressions